What Is a Biostatistician? 2025 Career Guide

 2. Gain the skills needed.

-Both technical and workplace skills are needed for a role as a biostatistician.
+You’ll need technical and workplace skills for a role as a biostatistician.
 The specific skills and experience required may vary depending on the type of organization you aim to work for, so make sure to take a look at real job descriptions to understand what you’ll need to learn.

 Technical skills: